Bltgn/DF-succubus/README.md

 Installation
 ------------

-* Install Dwarf Fortress 44.05, using a starter pack is recommended.
+* Install Dwarf Fortress 44.12 with dfhack, using a starter pack is recommended.
-* Install dfhack for the appropriate DF version.
 * Extract the archive in your DF folder, preserving the folder structure.
 * Generate a new world and select a succubus civ to play.